-Indeed, owing to the strong emergence of a sensibility relating to corporate social responsibility (CSR) and the need for pursuing sustainable development, since quite long time organisations - primarily of a large size and multinational nature - have started communicating to stakeholders differently.
-Thus, in the last 20 years or so, new forms of external corporate reporting have emerged such as sustainability, CSR, environmental, social and governance (ESG), social and environmental accounts, and most recently, integrated reporting.
+Indeed, owing to the strong emergence of a sensibility relating to corporate social responsibility (CSR) and the need for pursuing sustainable development, since quite long time organizations-primarily of a large size and multinational nature-have started communicating to stakeholders differently.
+Thus, in the last 20 years or so, new forms of external corporate reporting have emerged such as sustainability; CSR; environmental, social, and governance (ESG); social and environmental accounts; and most recently integrated reporting.

-On the other hand, traditional financial reporting is widely recognized as not being capable nor 'constructed' to provide answers to stakeholders' expectations in this new phase of capitalism.
-Non-financial disclosures on mission, vision, business model, ethical, social and environmental projects and initiatives, performances and prospects are considered increasingly useful to the actors that surround the organization in order to better understand the process of corporate value creation and the contribution of an organization to the preservation of society, ecosystems and, ultimately, the human future.
+On the other hand, traditional financial reporting is widely recognized as not being capable nor "constructed" to provide answers to stakeholders' expectations in this new phase of capitalism.
+Nonfinancial disclosures on mission, vision, business model, ethical, social and environmental projects and initiatives, performances, and prospects are considered increasingly useful to the actors that surround the organization in order to better understand the process of corporate value creation and the contribution of an organization to the preservation of society, ecosystems, and ultimately the human future.